 A Presiding Judge and Assistant Presiding Judge shall be elected by a simple majority of the judges, not later than August every other year, to serve a two-year term beginning the following January 1.
 If the Presiding Judge is absent or unable to act, the Assistant Presiding Judge shall be the Acting Presiding Judge.
-If both the Presiding Judge and Assistant Presiding Judge are absent or unable to act, the Senior Judge shall be the Acting Presiding Judge.
+If both the Presiding Judge and Assistant Presiding Judge are absent or unable to act, the Senior Judge shall be the Acting Presiding Judge shall be the Acting Presiding Judge and Presiding Judge.
 (Effective 7/1/02; revised 7/1/06; revised 7/1/08; revised and renumbered 1/1/11)